-Figure provides the I/N values caused by the DA2GC GS at the LTE UE.
+Figure 54 provides the I/N values caused by the DA2GC GS at the LTE UE.

 The threshold is exceeded for distances less than 1 km from the site.
 With 5 MHz guard band only the locations near the site are affected.
-As already noted in Error!
-Reference source not found. the interference will have only low impact on the final performance in case of co-location of LTE BS and DA2GC GS, as it will decrease in the same manner as the power from the LTE BS service link will go down, i.e. the resulting S/I will stay in the same range or will be improved with increasing distance due to impact of different vertical antenna orientations (up-tilt vs. down-tilt).
+As already noted the interference will have only low impact on the final performance in case of co-location of LTE BS and DA2GC GS, as it will decrease in the same manner as the power from the LTE BS service link will go down, i.e. the resulting S/I will stay in the same range or will be improved with increasing distance due to impact of different vertical antenna orientations (up-tilt vs. down-tilt).